5. Naming Streets and Numbering Houses

 Section 64 of The Town Improvement Clauses Act 1847 requires Councils to ensure houses and buildings are “marked with numbers as they think fit”.
 We also have a responsibility to make sure that the street names are displayed.
 Should any person destroy, deface or put up another number or name other than the official one, then that person shall be liable to a fine under the provisions of Criminal Justice Act 1982 for every such offence.

-While we are the authority for naming streets, in practice we follow the recommendation of the Town or Parish Council, as long as it meets the naming criteria.
+While we are the authority for naming streets, in practice we follow the recommendation of the Town or Parish Council for the Districts and the Ward Councillors for Exeter, so long as a name meets the naming criteria.

-Property developers may also suggest names for new streets.
-These will be received by us and checked against our criteria, then forwarded to the Town or Parish Council for consideration.
+Property developers are required to suggest names for new streets within Exeter, but it is optional within the Districts.
+Any naming suggestions will be received by us and checked against our criteria, then forwarded for their consideration to the Town or Parish Council for the Districts or the Ward Councillors in Exeter.

-The Town or Parish Council will consider the name and may approve, otherwise they may suggest their own.
-We will follow the suggestion of the Town or Parish Council as long as it meets the naming criteria.
-In cases where their suggestion does not meet the criteria a decision will be made by a Corporate Director in conjunction with the Chairman or Vice Chairman of the Development Control Committee.
+The Town or Parish Council for the Districts or the Ward Councillors for Exeter, will consider the name and may approve, otherwise they may suggest their own.
+We will follow the suggestion of the Town or Parish Council for the Districts or the Ward Councillors for Exeter, so long as it meets the naming criteria.
+In cases where their suggestion does not meet the criteria a decision will be made by a Corporate Director in conjunction with the Chairman or Vice Chairman of the relevant council Development Control Committee.

 All costs for the erection of signs for new streets will be borne by the property developer.
 There is a specification for the signs and their locations and we must be contacted for advice.